AjayD17/AjayD17/README.md

 🌱 Always exploring new technologies to create seamless digital experiences
 👨‍🏫 **Programming Educator:** I also teach programming languages and web development concepts to help others learn effectively

-📌 We are doing student projects, client projects, then personal portfolios, etc. If anyone wants, please contact: 8825671539
+💬 We are doing student projects, client projects, personal portfolios, and technical-oriented counselling.
+If anyone is interested, please contact: 8825671539

 ---